September 12, 2014 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 For decades, California law precludes judicial officers from dismissing any criminal cases unless the prosecutor agrees to allow it (usually as part of a plea bargain) or there is statutory authority to do so.
 A defendant always has an absolute right to an “open plea”, which guilty plea to all charges directly to the court.
 After an open plea, the court imposes a sentence without the prosecutor’s involvement.
 The court can impose any legal sentence.
 But the judge is not allowed to impose a formal diversion/conditional plea sentence on an open plea, since that would be a dismissal.

-AB 2124 would allow a judicial officer to grant a formal diversion on certain misdemeanors, even over the proseuctors objection.
+AB 2124 would allow a judicial officer to grant a formal diversion on certain misdemeanors, even over the prosecutors objection.
 Sounds good for defendants, right?
-Well, sure, but it’s interesting to note that the most common misdemeanors are absolutely not eligible for judicial diversion under the porposed law.
+Well, sure, but it’s interesting to note that the most common misdemeanors are absolutely not eligible for judicial diversion under the proposed law.
 Ineligible misdemeanor offenses include:

--Any force or violence against a police officer -Any misdemeanor manslaughter
+- Any force or violence against a police officer

 Plus, if you’ve been convicted of ANY misdemeanor in the prior 10 years, or a misdemeanor involving force or violence ever, or any felony then you are ineligible.
 Also, crimes which require mandatory jail sentences are ineligible.

 So what common offenses would be eligible?
 The only common offenses that come to mind are vandalism and vandalism related offenses (graffiti, tagging), any assault or battery (as long as it is not domestic violence or involves a firearm), petty theft, grand theft or commercial burglary, receiving stolen property, sale of counterfeit merchandise.
 First time prostitution and drug possession would be eligible as well, but Los Angeles courts already have diversion in place for such offenses.